 During your IEP, you should enroll in Medicare Part A and Part B. You should also enroll in Part D, which you can get as a standalone plan alongside your Original Medicare or as part of a Medicare Advantage plan.

-If you enroll during the first 3 months of your IEP, your start date will be the first day of your birthday month.
-If you apply during your birthday month or during the last 3 months of your IEP, you will have a delayed start date by a couple of months so be sure to ask the Social Security representative what your Medicare effective date will be.
+If you enroll during the first three months of your IEP, your start date will be the first day of your birthday month.
+If you apply during your birthday month or during the last three months of your IEP, you will have a delayed start date by a couple of months so be sure to ask the Social Security representative what your Medicare effective date will be.

 If you don’t enroll when you are first eligible and don’t have creditable coverage (see below) through another source such as an employer or union health plan, you’ll pay a late enrollment penalty with your monthly premium.
-The penalty is assessed at 10% per month for every month that you could have been enrolled and were not.
+The penalty is assessed at 10 percent per month for every month that you could have been enrolled and were not.
 It applies monthly for as long as you have Medicare coverage—it can definitely add up over time.

 A side note: If your birthday is on the 1st of the month, you get an extra month added to the beginning of your IEP, and your start date will be the 1st of the month before your birthday month.

 If you do have creditable coverage, you can delay your Medicare enrollment until after your existing coverage ends.
 You likely have creditable coverage if you work past 65 for a large employer (20+ employees) and are enrolled in their health plan.
 This also applies if you are enrolled in a large employer health plan through your spouse.

 Although you can delay all parts of Medicare during this time, most people choose to enroll in premium-free part A if they qualify.
 Having Part A coordinate with your employer health coverage could reduce your spending in the event that you have an inpatient hospital stay.